 - Old school lab-grade glass design

 - The water temp dial is a bit clunky

 3. Innovative Marine Helio

 There comes a time with aquarium technology when a major breakthrough is made.
 We saw this when aquarium return pumps shifted from AC to DC and when we saw the shift from T5s to LEDs in lighting technology.

 We now see the same shift with PTC technology with the Innovative Marine Helio.
 This heating unit is the first of its kind in the industry.
 It does not operate like the other heaters on this list that use traditional resistance wires to heater terms.
 This type of technology is quite old, originating from toasters.
 That’s right, the same technology used in many aquarium heaters today is no different than what you use to toast your bread!

 The problem with this traditional technology is if these fish tank heaters are exposed to air or become covered in debris, they run the risk of overloading, which leads to the explosions and failures many of us experience hobbyists have dealt with in the past.

 The Helio changes all of this.
 The PTC technology uses chips that are programmed to heat at predetermined set temperatures.
 This results in a safer and more reliable heater.
 It’s all controlled by the Helio controller.
-Both the heater and controller were heavily researched by the IM team.
+Both the heater and temperature control device were heavily researched by the IM team.
 They looked at how aquaculture facilities managed their aquarium water temperature.
 As a result, the Helio is developed like a commercial versus hobbyist grade product.

 A new commercial developed product like this demands a very high price.
 This is the most expensive heater on the list but has the most potential of every heater here.
 The technology is promising.
 I see more and more high-end heaters in the future utilizing this technology as it matures, and the price as a result drops as more brands develop it.
 You will pay a price premium by adopting this technology early.